-We may need additional capital.
+We will need additional capital.
 If we are unable to raise sufficient capital, we will be forced to delay, reduce or eliminate product development programs.

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our research and development expenses to increase with our ongoing activities, particularly activities related to the continued clinical development of MarzAA and DalcA, including clinical efficacy trials for each compound.
-We believe that our available cash will be sufficient to fund our operations for at least the next 12 months.
-However, we may need to raise substantial additional capital to complete the development and commercialization of MarzAA, DalcA, or other product candidates, and depending on the availability of capital, may need to delay development of some of our product candidates.
+We expect our research and development expenses to increase with our ongoing activities, particularly activities related to the continued clinical development of MarzAA, the preclinical and clinical development of our complement product candidates, and the clinical development of DalcA.
+We believe that our available cash, cash equivalents and investments will be sufficient to fund our operations for at least the next 12 months.
+However, we may need to raise substantial additional capital to complete the development and commercialization of MarzAA, DalcA, or other product candidates, and depending on the availability of capital, may need to delay or cease development of some of our product candidates.
+Even if we raise additional capital, we may elect to focus our efforts on one or more development programs and delay or cease other development programs.

-Until we can generate a sufficient revenue from our product candidates, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings, corporate collaborations and/or licensing arrangements.
+Until we can generate sufficient revenue from our product candidates, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings, corporate collaborations and/or licensing arrangements.
 Additional funds may not be available when we need them on terms that are acceptable, or at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of or eliminate one or more of our research or development programs.